strawlab/python-pcl/readme.rst

 A note about types
 ------------------

-Point Cloud is a heavily templated API, and consequently mapping this into python using Cython is challenging.
+Point Cloud is a heavily templated API, and consequently mapping this into Python using Cython is challenging.

 It is written in Cython, and implements enough hard bits of the API (from Cythons perspective, i.e the template/smart_ptr bits)  to